 Expats living in Belgium can easily keep in touch with friends and family around the world, as well as contacts in their new home.
 The telecommunications system in Belgium is modern, efficient and reliable.
 Mobile coverage is comprehensive, with cafés and bars often offering free WiFi.

-Hardware and service provision aren't hard to come by, with both fixed and mobile phones available at company stores like Orange or Proximus.
-To see a wide range of options in one place, bigger stores such as Krefel and Carrefour usually stock phones and computers alongside other electronics.
+Hardware and service provision aren't hard to come by, with both fixed and mobile phones available at company stores such as Orange or Proximus.
+Bigger stores like Krefel and Carrefour usually stock phones, computers and other electronics.

-After sorting out the most pressing parts of the relocation process, expats can learn about different service providers with the help of Meilleur Tarif.
-This is a website run by the government’s Institute for Postal Services and Communications and is available in English, French, and Dutch.
+After sorting out the most crucial parts of the relocation process, expats can learn about different service providers on Meilleur Tarif.
+This website is run by the Belgian Institute for Postal Services and Communications (BIPT) and is available in English, French, Dutch and German.
 It calculates the best service according to the customer's needs and wants.
-Most of the companies listed can offer combination packages that include telephone, mobile and internet services.
+Most listed companies can offer combination packages that include telephone, mobile and internet services.

 Mobile phones in Belgium

-Once an expat has the proper documentation in order, they can either choose a pre-paid or contract service, with most foreigners choosing the post-paid option.
-Pre-paid plans may look cheaper at first, but going beyond the allowed minutes may prove far more costly in the end.
+Once an expat has the proper documentation, they can choose a prepaid or contract service, with most foreigners choosing the post-paid option.
+Prepaid plans may look cheaper initially, but going beyond the allowed minutes may prove far more costly overall.
 Nonetheless, both options do have their conveniences.